 What are therefore our options to mitigate global systemic risks and enhance the resilience of the global food system?

-In his research, Dr. Puma underlines some key strategies, such as creating “redundancy” and diversity within the food system.
+In his research, Dr Puma underlines some key strategies, such as creating “redundancy” and diversity within the food system.
 In this context, redundancy means that, if food production or trade of certain commodities is interrupted, other nodes of the food system can make up for the losses.
 This is challenging for the tighter relationship between agricultural supply and demand – likely to be exacerbated in the future due to climate change, a shift towards wealthy diets, growth in population, biofuels and depletion of water resources.
-Some solutions involve diet diversification, or increases in domestic production in countries that depend heavily on imports or in which a specific crop represents a large percentage of the nation’s diet.
+Some solutions involve diet diversification or increases in domestic production in countries that depend heavily on imports or in which a specific crop represents a large percentage of the nation’s diet.

-Fostering diversity in the global food system is equally challenging because over the past 50 years, we have seen a narrowing in diversity in crops.
+Fostering diversity in the global food system is equally challenging because, over the past 50 years, we have seen a narrowing in diversity in crops.
 On the contrary, there is a critical need to continue to support and expand breeding and cultivation of varieties that have diverse genetic backgrounds.

 “A key issue to be discussed in the future”, Puma says, “will be the emerging scenery of large-scale intensive farming systems.
-These farming systems based on monocultures are a reason of concern because they introduce vulnerabilities: they use in fact homogeneous crop varieties more vulnerable to climate change impacts or other disruptions (e.g.: if you plant corn over a huge area and a crop disease comes along, you have the potential to lose the entire crop).
+These farming systems based on monocultures are a reason for concern because they introduce vulnerabilities: they use in fact homogeneous crop varieties more vulnerable to climate change impacts or other disruptions (e.g.: if you plant corn over a huge area and a crop disease comes along, you have the potential to lose the entire crop).
 We have to rethink ways in which we produce our food and reverse this trend of large monocultures.”

 The burden of climate change on agriculture